 Garden Route District Municipality’s new Speaker, Alderlady Georlene Raquel Wolmarans, is not new to Local Government.
 Ald.
-Wolmarans formed part of the GRDM Council from November 2019, and she’s been an Executive Mayor and Speaker of Knysna Municipality in the past.
+Wolmarans formed part of the GRDM Council in November 2019, and she’s been an Executive Mayor and Speaker of Knysna Municipality in the past.

 Born 1972 in Riversdale, she is a wife to Daniel Wolmarans and a mother of three daughters, Georney, Danelle and Cherne.
 She has a history of being in leadership positions, which started during her Secondary Education when she was the head girl of Gerrit du Plessis High School in Riversdale, where she matriculated in 1989.
 Three years later, she moved to Knysna and landed a job in retail management, where she worked for nearly a decade.
-After that, she joined politics by forming part of the Independent Democrats (ID) in 2004.
-This means that she has, on the day of her being elected as Speaker at GRDM, 17 years of experience in Local Government.
+After that, she joined politics by forming part of the Independent Democrats (ID) in 2006.
+This means that she had, on the day of her being elected as Speaker at GRDM, 16 years of experience in Local Government.

 During the start of her political journey, she was one of the critical players involved in establishing ID branches in Knysna.
 This was followed by her becoming a Proportional Representation (PR) Councillor for the ID in the Knysna Municipal Council.
-In 2007, Speaker Wolmarans was elected deputy leader, and later leader, of the ID in the Western Cape.
+In 2007, Speaker Wolmarans was elected deputy leader of the ID in the Western Cape.

 She is also very active in her community.
 Speaker Wolmarans served on the School Governing body of Sunridge Primary School from 2004 till 2010.
-Having served as Chairperson of Child Welfare South Africa, serving on the board of Knysna Alcohol Drug Centre (KADC) and the Senethemba Youth Development Centre in Knysna, she is passionate about social issues and the youth.
+Having served as Chairperson of Child Welfare South Africa, serving on the board of Knysna Alcohol Drug Centre (KADC) and the Sinethemba Youth Development Centre in Knysna, she is passionate about social issues and the youth.

 In her spare time, she enjoys biking with her husband and friends.
 She also loves spending time with her three (3) grandchildren.